YOKO AND JOHN…CAGE

 “…Because at the time there was only Town Hall, Carnegie Recital Hall and Carnegie Hall.
 Only three places for concerts…” – Yoko to Arthur Magazine 2007

-Many performers included La Monte Young, Toshi Ichiyanagi.
+The many performers included La Monte Young, Toshi Ichiyanagi.
 John Cage.
-Peggy Guggenheim, George Maciunas, David Tudor and members of the Fluxus art movement and Marcel Duchamp were all attendees.
+Peggy Guggenheim, George Maciunas, avant-garde pianist David Tudor and members of the Fluxus art movement and Marcel Duchamp were all attendees.
 Yoko also performed some of her art pieces at the loft.

 “It was snowing and people from Stony Point, which was David Tudor, John Cage and Merce Cunningham, those people came down.
 They were the first ones.
 Bundled up, because it was a cold water flat.”